twgh/xcgui/README-en.md

 	// Load layout file from memory zip, Create window object w := window.NewByLayoutZipMem(qqmusic, "main.xml", "", 0, 0)

 	// SongTitle is the value of the name property set for the song name (shapeText component) in main.xml.
 	// Through GetObjectByName, you can get the handle to the component with the name property set in the layout file..
 	// Can be simplified to: widget.NewShapeTextByName("songTitle").
-	songTitle := widget.NewShapeTextByHandle(a.GetObjectByName("songTitle"))
+	song := widget.NewShapeTextByHandle(a.GetObjectByName("songTitle"))
-	println(songTitle.GetText()) // output: 两只老虎爱跳舞
+	println(song.GetText()) // output: 两只老虎爱跳舞

 	// Adjust the layout
 	w.AdjustLayout()